Call quality for VoIP

 Your broadband speed and stability are key for a high-speed, stable connection that is able to handle VoIP data alongside other business operations.

-In the UK, full fibre or a dedicated leased line provides are recommended for most businesses.
+In the UK, full fibre business broadband or dedicated leased line providers are recommended for most businesses.
 These wired connections are less prone to latency, packet loss, and jitter, ensuring clearer, uninterrupted calls.

 While convenient, wireless options like 4G/5G business broadband or business satellite broadband often have inherent drawbacks for VoIP.